openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ### test

-`test` is used to compile and run unit test cases for Cangjie files, printing the test results upon completion.
-The compiled outputs are stored in `target/release/unittest_bin` by default.
-For details on writing unit test code, refer to the `std.unittest` library documentation in the *Cangjie Programming Language Standard Library API*.
+`test` is used to compile and run unit test cases for Cangjie files, printing the test results after execution.
+The compilation products are stored in the `target/release/unittest_bin` folder by default.
+For details on writing unit test code, refer to the `std.unittest` library description in the *Cangjie Programming Language Standard Library API*.

-This command can specify single package paths for testing (multiple packages can be specified, e.g., `cjpm test path1 path2`).
+This command can specify the path of a single package to test (multiple packages can be specified, e.g., `cjpm test path1 path2`).
 If no path is specified, module-level unit tests are executed by default.
-When executing module-level unit tests, only the current module's tests are run by default; tests in directly or indirectly dependent modules are not executed.
-The `test` command requires the current project to compile successfully with `build`.
+When executing module-level unit tests, only the current module's unit tests are performed by default, and tests in other directly or indirectly dependent modules are not executed.
+The `test` command requires the current project to be successfully compiled with `build`.

-The unit test code structure for a module is as follows, where `xxx.cj` contains the package source code and `xxx_test.cj` contains the unit test code:
+The unit test code structure for a module is as follows, where `xxx.cj` contains the package's source code and `xxx_test.cj` contains the unit test code:

 ```text
 └── src